List of Dexter characters: Harry Morgan

-Harrison "Harry" Morgan is Dexter's adoptive father.
+Harry Morgan is Dexter's adoptive father.
 When alive, he was a homicide detective and highly respected member of the Miami Police Department.
 In the course of a high-stakes drug case, Harry began an illicit relationship with Laura Moser, Dexter's biological mother, to gather information and evidence on the drug lords in question.
 Laura was discovered and made an example of; she and three others were executed with chainsaws in a shipping container.
 Her sons, Brian and Dexter, were left in the container for two days until Harry and a police team recovered them.
 Harry adopted Dexter, while Brian was institutionalized.

 At first, Harry attempted to manage Dexter's violent urges by only allowing him to kill animals, but he eventually came to the conclusion that Dexter's pathology could not be repressed, only controlled: Harry decided to train the boy as a vigilante, to hunt and kill murderers without leaving any clues.
 Dexter prized these lessons as a means to fulfill his desires with his father's approval, dubbing them the "Code of Harry".
 Harry's relationship with his biological daughter Debra, meanwhile, was more complicated.
-She craved her father's approval, but felt that he favored Dexter.
+She craved her father's approval, and felt that he favored Dexter.

 When Dexter was 19, Harry fell seriously ill and gave Dexter "permission" to kill Mary, one of his nurses, who was intentionally poisoning him with morphine.
 (Note: The prequel series, Dexter: Original Sin, retroactively changed the poison to potassium nitrate.)
 A year later when Juan Ryness, a pimp murdering prostitutes, was released due to a faulty search warrant, Harry lost his temper and told Dexter he was right in training him.
 When Dexter killed Ryness, Harry was horrified by the way Dexter proudly showed him the pimp's dismembered body.
 Harry committed suicide a few days later, by overdosing on his medication.

+In the series, Harry serves as Dexter's moral compass, often reminding him of what the human thing to do is, or how to proceed in whichever problem Dexter is facing.
+Harry has conversations with Dexter, with the son mentioning that Harry is a ghost, and sometimes even getting annoyed at his father.

+In Dexter: Original Sin, Harry is alive and assumes the role of Dexter's mentor while also working at Miami Metro as a sergeant.
+It is revealed that he had a son that he only called 'Junior', who drowned in their swimming pool due to Harry's negligence.
+With LaGuerta, he works a series of murders by Brian Moser, culminating in a confrontation between Harry and Brian in which the latter knocks the former out and escapes.

+Between the original series and the prequel, most facts about Harry Morgan remain the same, but a few differences arise: he falls ill when Dexter is 20 instead of 19, and is poisoned with potassium nitrate instead of morphine.

+In Dexter: Resurrection, Harry reappears as Dexter's mentor, similarly to his role in the original series.